Suddenly Last Summer: 1999 West End debut

-2004 London West End revival
+2004 West End revival

-Michael Grandage directed a 2004 stage production at the Lyceum Theatre, Sheffield, featuring Diana Rigg as Mrs. Venable and Victoria Hamilton as Catharine.
+Michael Grandage directed a 2004 production at the Lyceum Theatre, Sheffield, featuring Diana Rigg as Mrs. Venable and Victoria Hamilton as Catherine.
 The production toured nationally before transferring to the Albery Theatre, London.
-The production received enthusiastic reviews, and Hamilton won the Evening Standard Award for Best Actress in a Play for her performance.
+The production received enthusiastic reviews, and Hamilton won the Evening Standard Theatre Award for Best Actress for her performance.

 2006 off-Broadway

 An off-Broadway production in 2006 by the Roundabout Theatre Company starred Blythe Danner, Gale Harold and Carla Gugino.

 2015 Sydney Theatre Company

-The play was part of the 2015 season at the Sydney Theatre Company.
-Director Kip Williams blended live camera work with traditional stage craft in a production starring Eryn Jean Norvill as Catherine and Robyn Nevin as Venable.
-The production received three nominations at 2015 Helpmann Awards, with Nevin nominated for Best Actress, the production nominated for Best Play, and Williams winning for Best Director.
+The play was part of the Sydney Theatre Company's 2015 season.
+Director Kip Williams blended live camerawork with traditional stagecraft in a production starring Eryn Jean Norvill as Catherine and Robyn Nevin as Venable.
+The production received three nominations at the 2015 Helpmann Awards, with Nevin nominated for Best Actress, the production nominated for Best Play, and Williams winning for Best Director.

 2017 Théâtre de l'Odéon, Paris

-A French translation of the play was staged at the Théâtre de l'Odéon in March and April 2017.
+A French translation of the play was staged at the Théâtre de l'Odéon in March-April 2017.
 Stéphane Braunschweig directed Luce Mouchel as Mrs. Venable, Marie Rémond as Catherine, Jean-Baptiste Anoumon as Dr. Cukrowicz, Océane Cairaty as Miss Foxhill, Virginie Colemyn as Mrs. Holly, Glenn Marausse as George, and Boutaïna El Fekkak as Sœur Félicité.